hypar-io/Elements/README.md

 - The default collection type used is `System.Collections.Generic.IList`.
 Primitive types have constructors which take `T[]` for historical support, but these will be upgraded in the future to `IList<T>`.
 - Generated classes are marked as `partial` and do not contain constructors.
 The constructors are contained in the their partial counterparts.
 - Elements uses a custom class liquid template for the code generator which can be found in `/Generate/Templates`.
+- Core class definitions are generated as `CSharpClassStyle.POCO` using NJsonSchema.
+This results in class definitions without constructors.
+For user-defined types, class definitions will be generated as `CSharpClassStyle.Record` with JSON constructors.

 ## Geometry